-Data Import / Export The Analysis features of the ESA400 can even be applied to data acquired with non-Gamry potentiostats.
-Data files in a tab delimited format can be conveniently imported into the ESA400 and
+Data Import / Export

+The Analysis features of the ESA4lO can even be applied to data acquired with non-Gamry potentiostats.
+Data files in a tab delimited format can be conveniently imported into distribution function on which the various statistical calculations are based.